jobovy/galpy/doc/source/actionAngle.rst

 approximation is to tabulate the actions on a grid in (approximate) integrals of the motion and evaluating new actions by interpolating on this grid.
 How this is done in practice is described in detail in the galpy paper.
-To setup this grid-based interpolation method, do
+To setup this grid-based interpolation method, which is contained in ``actionAngleAdiabaticGrid``, do

 >>> from galpy.actionAngle import actionAngleAdiabaticGrid
 >>> aAG= actionAngleAdiabaticGrid(pot=MWPotential2014,nR=31,nEz=31,nEr=51,nLz=51,c=True)